Advanced Flow Cytometry

 course covers the elements necessary for successful design of novel, 8-10 color assays

-in flow cytometry, sorting, and quality control.
+in flow cytometry, sorting, quality control, instrumentation, and applications.

-development, and quality control.
+and quality control.

-Start you Spartan journey
+Start your Spartan journey

 Need help with registration assistance, course information, or general interest, please email Brad Childs, Graduate Program Academic Advisor, at childsb1@msu.edu